 Routine softcopy aerotriangulation methods were applied to establish a network of precise camera positions and other control for mapping, and to provide model parameters and orientation elements required for digital compilation.
-This work was completed by RSD personnel in July 2008 utilizing the BAE Systems SOCET SET (v.
+This work was completed by RSD personnel in August 2008 utilizing the BAE Systems SOCET SET (v.
 5.4) Digital Photogrammetric Workstation (DPW).
 The color photographs were aero-triangulated (AT) and adjusted as a single block using the Multi-Sensor Triangulation (MST) module.
-Upon successful completion of the AT, MST provided an RMS of the standard deviations of the residuals for each aero-triangulated ground point.
-These were then used to compute a 95% Confidence Circle (95% CC) of 1.0 meters.
+Upon successful completion of the aerotriangulation, MST provided an RMS of the standard deviations for each aero-triangulated ground point.
+These were then used to compute a 95% Confidence Circle (95% CC) of 0.7 meters.
 An AT Report was written and is on file with other project data within the RSD Project Archive.